-Many museums in Richmond continue to tell the untold stories of struggle, sacrifice, achievement, and triumph that have been created over the 400-year history since the first Africans touched American soil.
+Many museums in Richmond continue to tell the well-known, little-known and untold stories of struggle, sacrifice, achievement, and triumph that have been created over the 400-year history since the first Africans touched American soil.
 These stories shape who we are today and serve as inspiration for our future.
 Museums tell these stories every day, to everyone.
 Below is a list of Richmond museums and cultural institutions that tell that history not only during Black History Month, but all year to engage, reflect, and be inspired!

 •American Civil War Museum – The museum consists of three distinct attractions in three locations that were recently merged that together tell of a complicated and dramatic aspect of American history – Historic Tredegar (480 Tredegar St Richmond, VA 23219) with three exhibits on the Civil War, the South’s Global Ambitions and Currency; the White House and Museum of the Confederacy; and the American Civil War Museum – Appomattox.
 Children 5 and under are free.
 (Richmond)

 •Elegba Folklore Society.
 A resource for African World cultural arts invites everyone to explore the richness of Mother Africa’s gifts through interactive artistic, and cultural experiences.
 Family-friendly.
-Current exhibition focuses on Africa’s Art in painting & wood.
-Admission is $5-$6.
-(Richmond)

 •Maggie Walker National Historical Museum – Devoted to the life of a woman committed to civil rights advancement, economic empowerment, and educational opportunities for Jim Crow-era African Americans and women.
 As a bank president, newspaper editor, and fraternal leader, Walker served as an inspiration of pride and progress.
 Today, Walker’s home is preserved as a tribute to her enduring legacy of vision, courage, and determination.
 Free admission.
 (Richmond)

 •Valentine History Museum – The museum’s permanent and changing exhibitions are dedicated to the history of Richmond.
 Founded by Mann S. Valentine II 1898, it was the first museum in the city.
 The lower floor unflinchingly describes the life of the hired help and the actual labor that went into supporting such a luxurious household.
 One terrific way to learn about the Black history of Richmond is to go out on one of the Valentine Museum’s FREE self-guided city tours. specifically Shockoe Bottom, Richmond Cemeteries and Jackson Ward – Self-Guided Murals Walking Tour.
-The exhibit Voices from Richmond’s Hidden Epidemic offers a nuanced look at the HIV/AIDS crisis through the stories of survivors, caregivers, activists and health care workers on the front lines.
-Military with ID FREE for up to 5 family members.
-Children 6 and under are free.
-(Richmond)

 •Virginia Museum of Fine Arts – Collections include notable African-American artists.
 General admission is FREE (some special events may require a fee).
 As year-round participant of Blue Star Museums, VMFA provides free admission to special exhibitions for all active duty, National Guard, and Reserve military personnel and their immediate families.
 (Richmond)